 The Bill Reid Gallery in downtown Vancouver features art by world-famous Haida artist Bill Reid, as well as works by other West Coast First Nations artists.

 Located at 639 Hornby Street, the Bill Reid Gallery is just behind Christ Church Anglican Cathedral and across the street from the Burrard Street SkyTrain Station.

-Due to concerns about the spread of the Novel Coronavirus in Vancouver, and, as part of the effort to contain the outbreak, the gallery has been closed to the public for a number of weeks.
-As of June 6th, 2020, however, it is resuming operations with special precautionary measures in place.
+Due to concerns about the spread of the Novel Coronavirus in Vancouver, and, as part of the effort to contain the outbreak, the gallery was closed to the public for a number of weeks.
+As of June 6th, 2020, however, it has resumed operations with special precautionary measures in place.

 For details about the closure see the Bill Reid Gallery website.

 The Bill Reid Gallery of Northwest Coast Art is a gallery with a small, yet exceptional collection of West Coast art including wood carvings, bronze works, paintings, Indigenous masks, gold jewellery and sculptures in other mediums.